Legal Recording And Reporting Requirements Of Accidents

 Details of the outcomes, including in particular:

-• the nature of the outcome – for example, injuries or ill health to employees or members of the public, damage to property, process disruption, emissions to the environment, creation of hazards
+• The nature of the outcome – for example, injuries or ill health to employees or members of the public, damage to property, process disruption, emissions to the environment, creation of hazards

 • The severity of the harm caused includes injuries, ill health, and losses.